jokull/awesome-reykjavik/docs/guides/language.md

 # Language

 The official language of Iceland is Icelandic.
 English is very widely spoken, and it's unlikely that you'll encounter anyone in your day-to-day life who speaks less than perfect English.

 However, it will certainly smooth your daily interactions to understand key phrases used in shops and restaurants.
-It will also helpful to be able to say your phone number and kennitala in Icelandic.
+It will also be helpful to be able to say your phone number and kennitala in Icelandic.

 ## Studying Icelandic